uebergeek999/inaSpeechSegmenter/README.md

 inaSpeechSegmenterAJA is Amy J Alexander's hack to allow processing of partial files and skipping gender classification.
-This makes things faster if you don't need the full file analyzed and/or don't need gender analysis The main functionality of inaSpeechSegmenter is unchanged.
+This makes things faster if you don't need the full file analyzed and/or don't need gender analysis This makes things faster if you don't need the full file analyzed and/or don't need gender analysis.
+The main functionality of inaSpeechSegmenter is unchanged.